 A court in Maryland has the power to modify any provision related to the custody, care, education, or support of any minor child of the parties when the modification would be in the best interests of the child.

-Courts in Maryland have the power to modify any provision of an agreement related to spousal support or alimony unless the agreement contains:
+They also have the power to modify any provision of an agreement related to spousal support or alimony unless the agreement contains:

 - An express waiver of alimony or spousal support, or